dgokcay/cognITU/ImageComplexityProject/readMe.md

 ## Hypotheses
 Simple images without much detail will have a higher recall accuracy and the reaction time will be less compared to the complex images.

+This project was prepared by Hamza Muhammedalıan, Ragib Guliyev, Kutay Arda Dinç and Ulaş Polat.